EnderBro123/Enders-Marios-Modpacks/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Something not working?
+Create a Bug Report to help us fix it!
 title: ''
 labels: Bug Report
 assignees: ''